This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- In a small mixing bowl, stir together the Parmesan, butter, greek yogurt, lemon zest and juice, fresh herbs, black pepper, garlic powder, and celery salt until combined.
+- In a small mixing bowl, stir together the Parmesan, butter, mayo, lemon zest and juice, fresh herbs, black pepper, garlic powder, and celery salt until combined.
 Set aside.

-- Rinse and pat tilapia filets dry.
-Lay filets on the pan.
+- Rinse and pat tilapia fillets dry.
+Lay fillets on the pan.
 Season both sides lightly with salt and pepper.

 - Flip and broil for 2 minutes on the other side.

 - Broil for 2 more minutes, or until golden on top.
 Fish is done when it easily flakes.
 Do not overcook.